lsst-sqre/nublado1/README.md

      OAuth2 Application you registered with GitHub at the beginning.
   2. `github_organization_whitelist` is a comma-separated list of the names of the GitHub organizations whose members will be allowed to log in.
-Currently, membership in the organization must be `public` rather than `private` if the whitelist is to work.
+Either membership in the organization must be public, or the scopes requested for the OAuth2 token must include `read:org` in order for users to be able to log in based on the whitelist.
   3. `session_db_url`.
 If you don't know this or are happy with the stock sqlite3 implementation, use the URL `sqlite:////home/jupyter/jupyterhub.sqlite`; any RDBMS supported by